roccomilicic/LinkedSnake/README.md

 - Snake movement using WASD keys.
 - Collect letters and numbers to grow the snake.
-- Game over when the snake hits the borders or collides with its own body.
+- Game over when the snake hits the borders or loses its head _(hitting a number with no letters left)_.

 ## Linked List Integration